Laura GIRAUD

 The "Blue Suburbs"?
 An Analysis of Right-Wing Voting in Working-Class Neighborhoods: The Case of the Moulins Neighborhood in Nice.

-2019 Thesis Award, Section 04 of the National University Council (CNU), DESPEG Doctoral School, Université Côte d’Azur.
+2019 Thesis Award, Section 04 of the CNU, DESPEG Doctoral School, Université Côte d’Azur.

 Thesis Advisor: